Add, remove & assign phone numbers on demand

 For a generation that’s used to doing everything from scheduling to shopping to travel through apps, using them for calls and messages will come naturally.
 Plus, with automation, second-line apps will make it easier for business owners to optimise their time and resources.

 Mobile phones have revolutionised all aspects of our lives.
 But if the history of telephones is any indication, it’s only about to get more exciting.
-What seemed advanced a decade ago may turn out to be rudimentary when considered with what’s about to come in the 10 years or so.
+What seemed advanced a decade ago may turn out to be rudimentary when you consider what’s likely to come in the next 10 years or so.